briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 3. _(c)_ **Assessment of a Taxpayer by Administrator.** The Administrator may calculate and assess any taxpayer for the amount of tax, penalty and interest which is imposed by this chapter and which is due and owing.
-Such assessment shall be made by the Administrator’s issuing summary records to the last known address of the taxpayer of the assessment.
+Such assessment shall be made by the Administrator's issuing summary records to the last known address of the taxpayer of the assessment.
 This summary shall include the identification of the taxpayer, the character of the liability assessed, the taxation period and the amount of the assessment.